acorrenson/miniBlock/README.md

 # miniBlock
-A mini blockchain in python and javascript
+A mini blockchain in python